 If our goal is big, our chance of failure is big too.
 So we begin to create a fear of failure of not achieving it.

 Here’s the Solution… Patiently take small steps

-Thinking smaller and taking small steps has atomic power.
+Thinking smaller and taking small steps holds great power.

 You don’t even have to hold the stress of a big goal in mind.
 All you need to know is what the next small step is.

-Taking small steps has compound consequences, as you add up all the work done over a long period of time you’ll be amazed at how far you’ve got.
+Small steps have compound consequences, as you add up all the work done over a long period of time you’ll be amazed at how far you’ve got.

 You can set yourself up for taking small actions on a daily basis.

 Let’s look at an example of writing a book, here’s what you might think:

 Big Goal Thinking: Publishing a bestselling book with a big-name publisher

 Small Action Thinking: Just write 150 words per day